sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/before-history.md

 title: Before History
 ---

-A horizon server may be configured to only keep a portion of the stellar network's history stored within its database.
+A orbit server may be configured to only keep a portion of the stellar network's history stored within its database.
 This error will be returned when a client requests a piece of information (such as a page of transactions or a single operation) that the server can positively identify as falling outside the range of recorded history.

 ## Attributes